 Stephanie Obijiaku, a graduate of Biochemistry from the University of Lagos is the Founder/Design Director of a made in Nigeria footwear brand called Nyne and Nuel.

-“Nyne And Nuel is a made in Nigeria foot wear brand for both male and female, we make footwear such as sandals and slippers from various materials such as Leather, Ankara, Aso-Oke etc. We have been in Business for about six months now.
-Currently we sell mainly online via our Instagram and Facebook business pages (@nyneandnuel)” she says.
+“Nyne And Nuel is a made in Nigeria footwear brand for both males and females, we make footwear such as sandals and slippers from various materials such as Leather, Ankara, Aso-Oke etc. We have been in business for about six months now.
+Currently, we sell mainly online via our Instagram and Facebook business pages (@nyneandnuel)” she says.

 Just like any other business, starting off doesn’t come without its own challenges.
 She describes her lowest point as the period when she was sick for three weeks in August.
 “I had a condition that caused a part of my face to be paralyzed.
 It got to me, so I was very uninspired during that period and that affected my business”.

-When asked about where she sees Nyne and Nuel in the next five years, she says, “By five years we intend to have expanded to producing other leather related Goods such as hand bags and luggage bags.
-We also intend to produce both male and female shoes and to have overseass at various cities in Africa and overseas”.
+When asked about where she sees Nyne and Nuel in the next five years, she says, “By five years we intend to have expanded to producing other leather related Goods such as handbags and luggage bags.
+We also intend to produce both male and female shoes and to have them overseas and at various cities in Africa”.